mikeshootzz/blog/content/interests/what-watches-mean-to-me.md

 I like having a watch I can rely on—a watch that does one thing and does it well.
 I used to own an Apple Watch.
 Don't get me wrong, an Apple Watch or any smartwatch is a great piece of technology.
 It serves a lot of uses, but just not for me.
 I don't want another source of distraction, another thing trying to waste my time.
 For me, this is kind of like the Linux philosophy: have a tool that does one thing and does it well.

-{{< figure src="/images/moon-swatch.webp" alt="Moon Swatch" caption="Omega x Swatch MoonSwatch Mission to Mars - First time traveling without my parents" width="70%" >}}
+{{< figure src="/images/moon-swatch.webp" alt="Moon Swatch" caption="Omega x Swatch MoonSwatch Mission to Mars - First time traveling without my parents.
+Even though I didn't travel to Mars." width="70%" >}}

 ## Why I prefer mechanical watches